mujibulhaquetanim/GoLang/Projects/CLI/Todo/README.md

     ./todo-cli -delete 'indexNumber'  #to delete a todo
 ```

 **Note:** Get the index number from the todo table.
-If the executable file doesn't create any todo.json file, it means you have not given folder access to it, to enable it, goto to `Controlled folder access`.
-For more help, Please use Youtube to enable it.
+If the executable file doesn't create any todo.json file, it means you have not given folder access to it, to enable it, goto the `Controlled folder access`.
+For more help, Please use Youtube/google to enable it.

 <details>
     <summary>Image Examples:</summary>